csci104/site/labs/lab2/index.md

 ### Directions

+For this lab…
-You may work in **teams of 2** where you solve the bugs and what to do together, but **each person should do the commands and run `gdb` for themselveds, individually, as you *think* together**.
-You create your answers together but each person should record them for themselves.
+- You may work in **teams of 2** (but absolutely NO teams of 3) where you solve the bugs and what to do together
+- But **EACH** person should **run the commands and gdb for themselves**, individually;  JUST think TOGETHER as a team!
+- You create your answers together but each person should record them for themselves.

 For each problem below, answer in `answers.txt` with: